-SPYTM probes are live cell, fluorogenic, photostable and STED/SIM compatible.
-They keep all the nice properties of our SiR-probes but work in different channels such as FITC or TMR.
-Probes for DNA (nucleus), actin and microtubules will be available.
+SPY™ probes are live cell, fluorogenic, photostable and STED/SIM compatible.
+They keep all the nice properties of our SiR-probes but work in different channels such as FITC, TMR or Texas Red.
+Probes for DNA (nucleus), actin and microtubules are available.

 Flipper-TR® the first fluorescent probe for mechanobiology now available from Spirochrome